-The job of your thyroid gland is to make hormones that help your body use energy, stay warm, and control your blood pressure and heart rate.
+The job of your thyroid gland is to make hormones that help your body use energy, stay warm, and control your weight.
 Cancer happens when healthy cells in the gland change and grow out of control.

-Most of the time, thyroid cancer can be cured with treatment.
+Better diagnostic tools have helped doctors spot thyroid tumors.
+Most of the time, thyroid cancer can be cured.

 Experts don’t always know what causes it, but they do know some things may raise your chance of getting it.